Mackmiller/corporate-employee/README.md

 - analog clock on screen that moves according to what number scenario has been reached
 - minimum of two decisions for each scenario.
 - each decision is assigned a number of points
-- your total number of points determines your ability to navigate the work day, which is sorted into three bins: 1) You are a star employee 2) You get the job done...
-I guess 3) Maybe you should revaluate your place in this corporate office.
+- your total number of points determines your ability to navigate the work day, which is sorted into three bins:
+    1) You are a star employee!
+You could ask for a raise, but don't hold your breath.
+    2) You get the job done...
+I guess.
+    3) Maybe you should revaluate your place in this corporate office.

 ## Stretch Goals

-- two modes: 1) acting as the boss of the corporate employee 2) acting as the corporate employee.
-Scenarios for the two modes are completely different.
+- two modes:
+   1) acting as the boss of the corporate employee.
+   2) acting as the corporate employee.
+- Scenarios for the two modes are completely different.
 - random scenario is thrown in that results in game over.

 ## Potential roadblocks